 Also, you need to ensure that your passport is valid for 6 months after the program end date.

-You will need to make an appointment at the Italian consulate in order to submit previously-gathered documents that are required for the visa.
+Currently, the CGSE requires all Dickinson in Italy program participants to apply for an Italian visa through our visa service provider, Raffaele Cimina.
+Students will need to in submit previously-gathered documents that are required for the visa.
 Please consult the Visa Guidelines for your country of study.

-At the Philadelphia consulate, it can take over 4 weeks to obtain a student visa.
-You will need to reliquish your passport to the consulate in order to obtain your visa; do not make plans to travel internationally during this time.
+At the Philadelphia Consulate, it can take over 4 weeks to obtain a student visa.
+You will need to forfeit your passport to the consulate in order to obtain your visa; do not make plans to travel internationally during this time.

 Yes, you will need to do your own research on visa requirements for citizens of your home country to study in Italy.
 The CGSE may be able to help you with the required documents.
-Also, you will need to inform Marlee Meikrantz and Jackie Wong that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.
+Also, you will need to inform International Student Services that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.